Khadibia/ML-Assessment-repo/README.md

 ensuring all images have their corresponding annotations in the label folder.

-I created a dataset config file with the directory to the traina and validation images along with the corresponding labels for each class, which has the following:
+I created a dataset config file with the directory to the train and validation images along with the corresponding labels for each class, which has the following:

   train: assessment/images/train
   val: assessment/images/val